maoosi/prisma-appsync/docs/demo/_post.md

 ### Updating a single Post

-Single Post update mutations can take two input:
+Single Post update mutations take two inputs:

 -   `where`: `PostWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).
 -   `data`: `PostUpdateInput!` A required object type specifying the data to update.